 Remember to cite LawCareers.Net on your application form if you apply to Mundays LLP.

-We will open applications in April 2019 for one vacancy for our training contracts commencing September 2020 and two vacancies for our training contracts commencing 2021.
-An assessment day for shortlisted candidates will take place in late August 2019.
+We will open applications in April 2020 for two vacancies for our training contracts commencing 2022.
+An assessment day for shortlisted candidates will take place in late August 2020.

 Mundays is one of Surrey's leading law firms, operating from modern offices in Weybridge, with easy access to London and the M25.
 Many of our lawyers have worked in the City but have chosen to relocate to a firm where we aim to offer a service as good as (if not better than) competitors in London at more economic rates, while enabling our lawyers to achieve a better work/life balance.
 We offer our diverse range of clients (both corporate and private) comprehensive, responsive and commercial advice, with separate departments working closely together as appropriate.